JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 There are some concerns about performance, but in my experience video chats were all fine when running through the pi.
 In this case, the wireless router runs as a router, and we drop the Linksys router and the switch.

+One big advantage of this is that it's easy to turn on after the fact, if you're already running passive measurements.

 **Network topology.**
 All you need is a pi hanging off the router,